DHTMLX/docs-suite/docs/colorpicker/how_to_start.md

 Unpack the downloaded package into a folder of your project.

-Create an HTML file and place full paths to JS and CSS files of the DHTMLX Suite library into the header of the file.
+After that, create an HTML file and place full paths to JS and CSS files of the DHTMLX Suite library into the header of the file.
 The files are:

 - *suite.js*
 - *suite.css*